NascHQ/termtools/README.md

 While the default theme will have a _PS1_ like the second image in this documentation, the basic theme will look like this:

 ![Termtools basic theme](media/termtools-theme-basic.jpg)

+#### Completition (auto complete)

+We will also add auto-complete for your _git_ commands, and add a richer auto-complete for your _npm_ commands as well.
+For example, we can hint all the branch names of your repository, or all the scripts from your package.json.

 #### aliases